Macedonian Ruins

 Micaiah said, “Therefore, hear the word of the LORD.
 I saw the LORD sitting on His throne, and all the host of heaven standing by Him on His right and on His left.
 The LORD said, 'Who will entice Ahab to go up and fall at Ramoth-gilead?'
 And one said this while another said that.
 Then a spirit came forward and stood before the LORD and said, 'I will entice him.'
 The LORD said to him, 'How?'
 And he said, 'I will go out and be a deceiving spirit in the mouth of all his prophets.'
 Then He said, 'You are to entice him and also prevail.
 Go and do so.'
 Now therefore, behold, the LORD has put a deceiving spirit in the mouth of all these your prophets; and the LORD has proclaimed disaster against you.”

 This passage, too, is theologically difficult.
 Yahweh, on his throne, was residing over all the hosts of heaven, a divine assembly, and conferred with a spirit who would deceive the prophets of Ahab, a very wicked King.
-As in the Job account, Yahweh sent a spirit to act in the affairs of and for the good of humankind, in this case to entice the prophets to deceive Ahab into going to war, so that Ahab would be killed.
+As in the Job account, Yahweh sent a spirit to act in the affairs of and for the good of humankind, in this case, to entice the prophets to deceive Ahab into going to war so that Ahab would be killed.
 The word for entice used here literally means to be simple or perhaps make gullible.

 If this concept of Yahweh using a spirit of unrighteous intent to influence the affairs of humankind is difficult, then this next passage will be even more so.
-This version of Psalm 82 taken from the English Standard Version:
+This version of Psalm 82 is taken from the English Standard Version:

 A Psalm of Asaph.